GET THE NOSE JOB SURGERY YOU’VE ALWAYS WANTED IN SYDNEY

 Whether you are looking to address previous nasal trauma, concerned about the profile appearance or asymmetric central location of your nose, Dr Farhadieh will be able to help.
 Even uncommon issues such as a drooping, thickened tip or excessive flaring of nostrils can be corrected with a nose surgery under the hands of our experienced rhinoplasty surgeon.

 In simplistic terms, the nose can be thought of as an organ divided into three anatomical topographical sites: the skin, the skeletal support (bone and cartilage) and the mucosa (inside lining).
 Topographical division is into upper, middle and lower thirds, based on the underlying skeletal support.
 The ideal nose is determined as much by personal preferences and aesthetic standards as by cultural norms.
 There is no standard appearance and each procedure has to be tailored to the individual patient’s needs.
-Any facial cosmetic surgery should ideally seek to preserve essence and character, while enhancing aesthetic form and the nature of the subject.
+Any nose job surgery should ideally seek to preserve essence and character, while enhancing aesthetic form and the nature of the subject.
 It is vital that both surgeon and patient understand and agree with each other on what needs to be addressed.

 WHAT TO EXPECT BEFORE AND AFTER RHINOPLASTY SURGERY

 During the initial consultation, Dr Farhadieh will go over your previous medical history by asking for information on the following things: